annacakes281/annas-cookbook-blog/README.md

 The [MoSCoW Prioritisation](https://github.com/users/annacakes281/projects/4) board was helpful in breaking down the features for the blog in different types of priorities of importance for the blog.

 - The 'Must Have' are features that needed to be included in the blog at this point in time before the final release of the project.
-- The 'Should Have' are features that will add a significcnt value to the blog but are not vital to the completion of the project, I decided to only add these features if I manage to get all the 'Must Have' features implemented.
+- The 'Should Have' are features that will add a significant value to the blog but are not vital to the completion of the project, I decided to only add these features if I manage to get all the 'Must Have' features implemented.
 - The 'Could Have' are features that would only have a small impact if left out the blog.
 I decided to add these features into the blog once both 'Must Have' and 'Should Have' features have been implemented into the blog.
-- The 'Won't Have' are features that won't be implemented into the blog at this stage in the iteration, but will be added into the blog after the inital release of the finished project.
+- The 'Won't Have' are features that won't be implemented into the blog at this stage in the iteration, but will be added into the blog after the initial release of the finished project.
 The reason these features weren't implemented at this time were due to time constraints and issues with the 'Must Have' features and during deployment testing.
 The features that were not implemented will not have much of an impact on the final design at this stage.

 I also decided to add a 'Deployment/Admin' section to keep track of the deployment stages that I wanted to implement after each of the sections were completed.
 I also wanted to keep track of the admin/documentation that needed to be carried out for the project, such as 'Python Testing' and the 'README'.